Faculty Senate Bylaws (view as PDF File)

 Appeal Composition.
 Three faculty members selected from the pool, two non-voting faculty members selected at the time of an appeal by the head of the department (or dean of the school if appropriate) in which the appealed course is offered.
 The chair shall be the dean of the academic unit involved.
 Should the dean be the course professor involved in the appeal, the provost will serve as chair.
 The chair shall not vote on an appeal except in case of a tie vote, and will be responsible for reporting the findings of the committee to the Office of the Provost.
 A quorum for this committee will consist of three voting members and the chair.

 Responsibilities.
+The Graduate Council members are appointed by special elections.
 The Graduate Council is responsible for providing and periodically revising basic educational philosophy for graduate programs, for ensuring the maintenance of high standards in the graduate programs offered and for proposing and recommending to the Faculty Senate new graduate programs.
 The Graduate Council reviews new courses to be offered for graduate credit as well as other changes in the content of individual graduate programs.
 The Graduate Council is responsible for ensuring that general admission policies as established by the Board of Trustees and specific policies approved for individual graduate programs are maintained.
 The Graduate Council hears graduate students’ petitions and grade appeals.
 The Graduate Council reports its curriculum and standards actions to the Faculty Senate executive committee with recommendations for implementation or appropriate disposition.